Enterprise Trust Center Export

 }

-This is the sales and diligence wrapper a $10-20M project needs.
+This is the review and diligence wrapper a trusted-source project needs.
 The open corpus creates distribution.
 The generated packs create machine readable trust.
-The MCP server turns those packs into a product surface.
-The trust-center export ties the pieces together so a buyer can quickly see the category claim, evidence coverage, runtime control points, and hosted enterprise path.
+The MCP server turns those packs into an operational surface.
+The trust-center export ties the pieces together so a reviewer can quickly see the category claim, evidence coverage, runtime control points, and hosted enterprise path.

 Industry alignment